FellowTraveler/ngest/README.md

 ```

 Remember that the Clang setup is automatically performed when you import ngest, so no additional setup is required in most cases.
-### Note / Status

-This project isn't done yet so don't bother using it yet.
-When it's ready there will also be a Retriever script.

-Status: we have minimal CPP ingestion now working, as well as 2-layer ingestion for PDFs.

 P.S. in case you're curious, this can be used to wipe a Neo4J DB.
 Use with caution: ```CALL apoc.schema.assert({},{},true); MATCH (n) DETACH DELETE n;```